sebastianttr/sebastianttr/README.md

 - 👋 Hi, I’m @sebastianttr,
-I’m interested in Web Development, Mobile Development and Embedded Technologies I’m currently learning Flutter and Blazor SSR
+specialisitation in Web Development, Mobile Development and Embedded Technologies such as Arduino, ESP-IDF and MDK-ARM

 <!---